Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     ```

-<h2>Receive Lemmatize ActualWord</h2>
+<a name="lemmatize"></a>
-## Receive ActualWord - Lemmatizing
+## Receive Lemmatize ActualWord

-Receive the actual word from word:
+To receive the actual word from word:

-1. Construct an NaturalLanguageProcess object on OnCreate(), and Connect the Nlp service on init of app :
+1. Construct an NaturalLanguageProcess object on OnCreate(), and Connect the NLP service on init of app :

     ```
     protected override void OnCreate